FAQ

 Will NACAG support projects that have previously participated in any of the flexible mechanisms of the Kyoto Protocol?

-Abatement activities that were previously developed under the JI mechanism can generally be supported.
+Abatement activities that were previously developed under the CDM mechanism can generally be supported.
 However, NACAG can support financially only projects in ODA eligible countries.

 What role do NDCs play in the NACAG approach?

 Nationally Determined Contributions (NDCs) play an important role in the context of NACAG.
 They are the key instrument in the bottom-up framework of the Paris Agreement.
 Using NDCs is integral to NACAG’s approach because specific emission sources may be included in permanent national mitigation actions.
-Alongside its vision of incentivizing the installation of effective N₂O abatement technology in all nitric acid plants worldwide,
+Alongside its vision of incentivizing the installation of effective N₂O abatement technology in all nitric acid and caprolactam plants worldwide.

 NACAG aims to ensure the achievement of permanent abatement.
 NDCs constitute the appropriate platform to reach this goal.

-Which costs does the NACAG Support Facility cover?
+Which costs does the NACAG´s offer cover?

-The financial support provided in the framework of the NACAG Support Facility will cover all costs related to the actual technical implementation of the abatement activity.
-This includes the investment costs related to procuring the abatement technology and carrying out the necessary plant modifications and the procurement of monitoring equipment and its shipping, installation and acceptance test costs.
+The financial support provided by NACAG will cover all costs related to the actual technical implementation of the abatement activity.
+This includes the investment, shipping and installation costs related to the abatement technology and monitoring equipment.
 If applicable, also staff costs will be funded.

-How can chemical companies apply for funding from the NACAG Support Facility to finance N₂O mitigation technology for their nitric acid plants?
+How can chemical companies apply for funding from the NACAG Support Facility to finance N₂O mitigation technology for their nitric acid/caprolactam plants?

 Plant operators can apply for funding by submitting a Grant Application Notice (GAN) to the NACAG Secretariat.
 The document includes detailed explanations of the funding process and an application form that needs to be completed with basic technical information about the plant.
 After a first assessment and approval of the submitted GAN, the NACAG Secretariat will carry out a comprehensive technical and commercial due diligence process before signing a Grant Agreement with the plant operator, which frames the funding process and the installation of the mitigation technology.